PHorg Logo

 This individual service silver teapot is a rare surviving relic of the original Palace Hotel

-as the vast majority of the Palace's silver and china was destroyed in the 1906 fire.
+as the vast majority of The Palace's silver and china was destroyed in the 1906 fire.

 The teapot was made by the E.H.H.
 Smith Silver Co., Bridgeport, CT.